Targeted Case Management (TCM)

 - Intensive Case Management (ICM) is the most intensive level.
 The Intensive Case Manager has contact with you and your child at least once every two weeks.

 - Resource Coordination (RC) is for children and teenagers who do not require the intensity of ICM.
 The Resource Coordinator has contact with you and your child at least one time per month.

 - Blended Case Management (BCM) is more flexible than the other levels.
 The intensity of BCM depends on your child’s changing needs (check with a Community Care customer service representative to see if BCM is available in your area).
 The Blended Case Manager has contact with you and your child at least one time per month.

 You and your child work together with the Intensive Case Manager, Resource Coordinator, or Blended Case Manager to write your child’s service plan.
 Because you know your child better than anyone, it is important that you stay involved in your child’s treatment.

 How can Targeted Case Management help your child and family?

 Targeted Case Managers can:

-- Refer your child to mental health and/or drug and alcohol services
+- Refer your child to mental health and/or substance use disorder services

 - Track how your child is doing in treatment